-These are the classic analog light meters for photography that takes the reading based on the incident and reflected light.
+These are the classic analog light meters for photography that take the reading based on the incident and reflected light.

 Flash meters capture the light readings from electronic flash heads.
 It is a feature of most handheld light meters for photography.

-A lot of flash meters use a mode that combines flash and ambient light values into one single exposure reading.
+A lot of flash meters use a model that combines flash and ambient light values into one single exposure reading.

 You will get the readings and the complete data onto your cellphone and are stored too.

 Cine meters are one of the light meters for photography that are quite expensive as compared to the other meters.
 These are the most comprehensive, technologically advanced, and reliable exposure meters for videographers, cinematographers, lighting designers, and professional still-life photographers.

 The meters also have Memory recall functions, digital and analog readouts, rotating receptor heads.